5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Open the File with a Plist Editor
 - Expand `PathMaps` branch.
 As you can see, the entries are organized for manual switching:</br>![VoodooHDAXML01](https://user-images.githubusercontent.com/76865553/172041677-93a86db8-af31-4172-a68f-dffcc0888646.png)
 - Compare the Nodes used in the PathMap with the Nodes present your PinConfig and adjust the PinConfig accordingly, so that it contains the same nodes as the PathMap!
-- Change `PathmapID` to the number of your Layout-ID!
+- Change `PathMapID` to the number of your Layout-ID!
 - Save the file
 - Move PlatformsXX.xml to: "AppleALC/Resources/YOURCODEC" folder
 - Disable/remove VoodooHDA.kext and re-enable AppleALC.kext again